RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 Good lawyers tell the best possible version of their client's story, and not just in courtrooms.
-Lawyers often must describe how the client wants to do business with another party, or tell a story about how the client should NOT be investigated by the FBI, or how the client may have killed the victim, but only in self-defense.
+Lawyers often must describe why the client wants to do business with another party, or tell a story about how the client should *not* be investigated by the FBI, or how the client may have killed the victim, but only in self-defense.
 It's not a stretch to say that lawyers are often biographers of their clients